godot-escoria/escoria-demo-game/docs/telon.md

 Because the variables are global, you're encouraged to use these tightly, so you don't cause a bug where your game disables input forever!

-These animations control whether or not the telon catches input, like skipping dialog

-  * catch_input
-  * release_input